 Unlike other types of window, by opening both the top and bottom sashes in a double hung sash window you can improve the circulation of air within the room, cooling down your property in hot weather.

 If you want to read more about Sash Windows, check out our expert advice - sash windows article.

 Image Source: The Sash Window Workshop

 Double glazing is the standard choice now for new windows.
 If you are replacing old single glazed windows you will notice the benefit of double glazed windows.
 Single glazing is normally only used in listed properties.

-Triple glazing is now becoming popular and should cost no more than 10% more than double glazing, with the benefits of thermal and noise insulation for many outweigh the additional cost.
+Triple glazing is now becoming popular and should cost around 20-30% more than double glazing, with the benefits of thermal and noise insulation for many outweigh the additional cost.
 In period renovations where other parts of the building are not insulated it’s not worth investing in triple glazing, especially wooden sash windows where it's expensive and they are usually fitted in old non thermally broken walls.

 For both double and triple glazed windows, look out for the BFRC rating which is similar to the energy rating for household appliances.
 Energy Efficient windows are rated 'A++' (the most efficient) to 'E'.
 It's recommended to choose 'B' as a minimum, with 'C' the minimum to satisfy Building Regulations.